Include Media Assets in Feedback

 In the feedback, he wants to include an image of the charge indicator.
 Which image should he choose?

-There is little benefit in including the image on the left, because it doesn’t provide any context.
-The image on the right is much better because it shows where the charge indicator is located in proximity to everything else on the instrument panel.
+The second image is much better because it shows where the charge indicator is located in proximity to everything else on the instrument panel.
+There is less benefit in including the first image, because it doesn’t provide any context.